What you need to know

 The Requirement includes four Communication Intensive (CI) subjects over the course of your four years as an MIT undergraduate.
 Two are Communication Intensive in the Humanities, Arts, and Social Sciences (CI‑H) and two are Communication Intensive in the Major (CI‑M).
 You must complete one CI subject per year in order to remain in compliance with the required pace.
 This progression not only helps you develop and strengthen your skills, but also places you on a trajectory to become a persuasive, dynamic, and confident communicator by the time you leave MIT.

 Some key points to remember:

-- The results of your Freshman Essay Evaluation (FEE) determine what kind of CI‑H subject you will take in your first year.
+- The results of your First-year Essay Evaluation (FEE) determine what kind of CI‑H subject you will take in your first year.

 - You must pass your CI‑H and CI‑M subjects in order to receive credit.

 - You may receive CI credit for only one CI‑H subject per semester.

 - You may receive credit for more than one CI‑M per term or for both a CI‑H and a CI‑M taken in the same term.